Diamond Hair Clinic and Dr. Mehmet Demircioglu

 My goal is not to create an artificial-looking density in one day.

-My goal is a result that feels believable when the hair grows and when the patient looks back years later.
+My goal is a result that feels natural when the hair grows and when the patient looks back years later.

 How do I follow my patients after surgery?